titusrobin/MOOd/README.md

 You will find the toolkit folder within the repository.
 The following steps is what the toolkit does:

-- Loads the Nuscenes Dataset using the nuscenes devkit
+- Loads the nuScenes Dataset using the nuScenes devkit
 - Filters the dataset to only look for traffic cones
 - Saves the images which only contains traffic cones in a new file structure